berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section07 Homework 10.md

 ## Exercise 4

-An unsolved problem in number theory concerns the following algorithm for creating a sequence of positive integers [mathjaxinline]s\_1, s\_2, \ldots[/mathjaxinline] where [mathjaxinline]s\_1[/mathjaxinline] is some positive integer and, for all [mathjaxinline]n > 1[/mathjaxinline],
+An unsolved problem in number theory (called the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)) concerns the following algorithm for creating a sequence of positive integers [mathjaxinline]s\_1, s\_2, \ldots[/mathjaxinline] where [mathjaxinline]s\_1[/mathjaxinline] is some positive integer and, for all [mathjaxinline]n > 1[/mathjaxinline],